sevenbamboos/my-blog-origin/source/_drafts/english-idioms.md

 Simon had *climbed to the _ of the career _* | top, ladder
 A: Are you very busy at work at the moment?
 B: Yes, I'm *up to my _* in work | eyes/ears
 A: Are you very busy at work at the moment?
 B: Yes, I'm *on the _* all the time | go
 A: Are you very busy at work at the moment?
-B: Yes, I'm certainly *got _ full* | my hands Plans for building the extension have been *put on _* until our finances are in a better state | hold The plans look great *on _*, but you never know whether it will work in reality | design A lot of preparation has gone on *behind _* for the opening ceremony for the Olympics | the scenes
+B: Yes, I've certainly *got _ full* | my hands Plans for building the extension have been *put on _* until our finances are in a better state | hold The plans look great *on _*, but you never know whether it will work in reality | design A lot of preparation has gone on *behind _* for the opening ceremony for the Olympics | the scenes